gamedig/node-gamedig/README.md

 See the [GAMES_LIST.md](GAMES_LIST.md) file for the currently supported titles, not yet supported titles and notes about some of them.

 ## Usage from Node.js
 Install using your favorite package manager: `npm install gamedig`, then use!
+**Tip**: Do you want to try and use the latest features?
+Install GameDig from this repository via `npm i git+https://github.com/gamedig/node-gamedig`!

 ```js
 import { GameDig } from 'gamedig';
 // Or if you're using CommonJS: